 Storage: It is recommended that oils packaged in metal containers (for safe shipping) be transferred into dark glass containers to maintain freshness and attain maximum shelf life.

-NOTICE: This product contains a component which is listed under California Proposition 65.
+WARNING Prop 65: This product contains a component which is listed under California Proposition 65.
 California residents will receive this product labeled accordingly.

 IMPORTANT: All New Directions Aromatics (NDA) products are for external use only unless otherwise indicated.
 This information is not intended to diagnose, treat, cure, or prevent any disease, and it should not be used by anyone who is pregnant or under the care of a medical practitioner.
 Please refer to our policies for further details, and our disclaimer below.